Women in Music Festival

-Composer and pianist Amy Beach wrote over three hundred works in a variety of genres including a mass, a symphony, a piano concerto, and works for chamber ensembles, piano, mixed chorus, and solo voice.
+Composer and pianist Amy Beach wrote over 300 works in a variety of genres.
 Considered the foremost American female composer of her time, she was highly disciplined and known for her ability to create large-scale pieces rapidly.
-Primarily self-taught, Ms. Beach received critical acclaim not only in the United States, but in Europe as well.
+Primarily self-taught, Ms. Beach received critical acclaim not only in the United States, but also in Europe.
 Her compositional style has been described as both Romantic and post-Romantic.

 Lili Boulanger | 1893-1918

 French composer Lili Boulanger began musical studies at the age of three, and with the composer accompanying her, she sight-read Fauré songs a few years later.
 At nineteen, she caught the world’s attention by becoming the first woman to win the Prix de Rome (for her cantata Faust et Hélène).
 Although she was awarded a year of study in Rome, her stay was shortened due to poor health, and she died of tuberculosis at age twenty-five.
 In her short life, she composed more than fifty works.

 Cécile Chaminade | 1857-1944

 French composer and pianist Cecile Chaminade composed over 400 works, nearly all of which were published in her lifetime.
 She held an extensive touring schedule, performing throughout England as a frequent guest of Queen Victoria, and the United States, where Chaminade clubs were formed.
 Her music is characterized by clear textures and French wit.
 Among her most popular compositions are her piano pieces.